Code-Screen/Code-Screen.github.io/docs/integrating-recruitee-with-codescreen.md

 <br>

-### 3. Review the test result.
+### 3. Review the assessment result.
-Once the candidate has submitted their test, you will be notified via email by CodeScreen, and the result will be available on Recruitee.
+Once the candidate has submitted their assessment, you will be notified via email by CodeScreen, and the result will be available on Recruitee.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>